leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/set-up-an-app-dev-enviroment.md

 ```

 ### Setting up Pub/Sub
+Pub/Sub is an asynchronous global messaging service.
+There are three terms in Pub/Sub that appear often: topics, publishing, and subscribing.
+A producer publishes messages to a topic and a consumer creates a subscription to a topic to receive messages from it.
+- A topic is a shared string that allows applications to connect with one another through a common thread.
+- Publishers push (or publish) a message to a Cloud Pub/Sub topic
+- Subscribers make a "subscription" to a topic where they will either pull messages from the subscription or configure webhooks for push subscriptions.
+Every subscriber must acknowledge each message within a configurable window of time.

 To use Pub/Sub, you create a topic to hold data and a subscription to access data published to the topic.

 Setting up Pub/Sub: